 Following impressive victories in the Battle of Philomelion and the Battle of Iconium against the Turkish armies, Frederick while in Cilicia drowned trying to avoid the hot and rocky road:

 "The Emperor, who had shared in all the dangers, wished both to moderate the inordinate heat and to avoid climbing the mountain peak.
 Accordingly, he attempted to swim across the very swift Calycadmus River.
 As the wise man says, however, "Thou shalt not swim against the river's current ."[Eccles.
 4:32] Wise though he was in other ways, the Emperor foolishly tried his strength against the current and power of the river.
 Although everyone tried to stop him, he entered the water and plunged into a whirlpool.
 He, who had often escaped great dangers, perished miserably.
 Let us comment the secret judgment of God, "to Whom no man dares say: Why have you acted thus," when he takes such or so many men in death."

-I'd like to add a coin from Saladin, this coin of his ally is as close as I can get:
+I'd like to add a coin of Saladin, this coin of his ally is as close as I can get:

 Nasir al-Din Artuq Arslan, AE 1/2 Dirham, AH 597-637 (AD 1201-1239)

 Obv: Male head facing slightly left, hair disheveled, garment fastened with a clasp at neckline to the right, surrounded by circular legends in angular transitional Kufic, ﺮﻜﺑﺭﺎﻳﺩ ﻚﻠﻣ ﻥﻼﺳﺭﺍ ﻖﺗﺭﺍ ﻦﻳﺪﻟﺍﻭﺎﻴﻧﺪﻟﺮﺻﺎﻧ

 Translation: "Nasır al-Dunya wa al-din Artuk Arslan Malik Diyarbekr"